Fujikura History

 How did he come up with the idea of manufacturing electric wires from root kake?
 The Short Biography of Fujikura Zenpachi tells the following story.

-"It was in the late autumn of 1883 that an arc lamp was lit on the balcony of the post office near Nihonbashi Bridge to introduce electric light to the citizens.
-Zenpachi was first basked in the brilliant light and was overwhelmed with admiration.
-From then on he developed a deep interest in the electricity business.
-Furthermore, the weaving machines and silk and cotton threads he had been using were extremely closely related to the primitive electric wires of the time, and so through a mysterious coincidence he ended up trying his hand at manufacturing electric wires.
-The year 1885 was actually February."
+"In the late autumn of 1883, an arc lamp was lit on the balcony of the post office near Nihonbashi Bridge, introducing the public to electric light.
+Zenpachi was immersed in the brilliant light for the first time and was left completely awed.
+From then on, he developed a deep interest in the electricity business.
+Furthermore, the weaving machines and silk and cotton threads he had been using were extremely closely related to the primitive electric wires of the time, and so, through a mysterious twist of events, he ended up trying his hand at manufacturing electric wires.
+The year was actually February 1885."

 The post office near Nihonbashi Bridge, where Zenpachi and Tomekichi gazed upon the arc lamp, and Nihonbashi Bridge (foreground)